artpech23/sna-for-hse-master-students2025/docs/chapter3.md

-# **3 - Topology & communities** {-}
+# **3 - topology & communities** {-}

 The notes below accompany the third lecture of the course.
-It might be a good idea to consult the [lecture slides](https://docs.google.com/presentation/d/1ff0JjV7v2tNI3oCqFgGmMtGzkmFk2cpGZumOudxm2MM/edit?usp=sharing) as well, as some technical details and examples are discussed there.
+It might be a good idea to consult the [lecture slides](https://docs.google.com/presentation/d/1ff0JjV7v2tNI3oCqFgGmMtGzkmFk2cpGZumOudxm2MM/edit?usp=sharing){style="color: blue;"} as well, as some technical details and examples are discussed there.
 During this session, we will:

   - take a look at graph-level characheristics of the networks,